 When I came out of the baptismal, my mom was waiting for me.
 She took me into a side room where she helped me change into my church clothes.

 She had a blow drier with her, and she dried my hair as the congregation sang, and when they paused between hymns, she turned it off and we waited.

 From this early age I began to ask myself how I could serve the Lord.
-I remember thinking one day that I wanted to serve the Lord, but not as a pastor.
-I wanted to serve in a way different from my dad, perhaps even in a different part of the world.
+I remember thinking one day that I wanted to serve the Lord and possibly even in a different part of the world.

 About two years later, when I was twelve, we moved from Indiana to Statesboro, Georgia, where my family lived for over thirty years.